mauryaratan/stag-blocks/readme.txt

 10. Website Card Block — Turn a URL into a pretty card style preview.

 == Changelog ==
+= 1.1.6 =
+* Fixed an issue with Hero block not saving content
+* Fixed an issue where block search would break due to incorrect datatype
+* Hide toggle field label on settings page

 = 1.1.5 =
 * Compatibility with WordPress 5.0 RC2
 * Fix fatal error where deactivate_plugins function didn’t exist